moneymanagerex/android-money-manager-ex/README.md

 #### Beta Testing

 You can install the Beta version from [Google Play](https://play.google.com/store/apps/details?id=com.money.manager.ex.beta) in parallel to the stable version, and help us out testing the app before it reaches the Stable channel.

+# Build

+To build the project, the following settings are recommended:

+- current stable version of Android Studio,
+- use embedded JDK,
+- Gradle 3.5

 # License